 Issue#3: Buying New Hardware and Software

-A customer must purchase very expensive hardware, software and consulting.
-Their payback is that they might incur lower future costs in both integration (no integrations to the data warehouse from ERP or any other application would be necessary) and IT labor, as report developers would no longer need to create complex data structures like data cubes to reach the desirable report speed.
-SAP BW, in particular, is saddled with a horribly inefficient backend where the data cubes are created.
-Yet, while the expensive hardware, software and consulting are a certainty with respect to implementing HANA, the savings are simply predicted.
+A customer must purchase very expensive hardware, software, and consulting.
+Their payback is that they might incur lower future costs in both integration (no integrations to the data warehouse from ERP or any other application would be necessary) and IT labor.
+As report developers would no longer need to create complex data structures like data cubes to reach the desirable report speed.
+SAP BW, in particular, is saddled with a inefficient backend where the data cubes are created.
+Yet, while the expensive hardware, software, and consulting are a certainty concerning implementing HANA, the savings are simply predicted.
 And in case anyone is curious, SAP’s ability to predict cost savings is not very high.

 Issue #4: Purchasing S/4HANA

 One can run ECC on HANA, called Suite on HANA, but SAP wants customers to move to S/4HANA to receive the proposed vision.
 ECC on HANA is an expensive proposition.
-S/4HANA is not only an expensive proposition, it has a far higher probability of failure than success.
+S/4HANA is not only a costly proposition; it has a far higher probability of failure than success.
 S/4HANA is an immature application that has very little implementation success.
 This is covered in the research The S/4HANA Implementation Study.

 Issue#5: HANA’s Cost

 HANA is the most expensive database on the market.
 It is priced per GB, and its price is very high per GB.
 HANA is one of the only databases to be sold this way.
 And this means that it is not feasible to keep very much data in HANA.
-SAP has a comeback on this, which is that HANA compresses so that the data footprint is in fact very small.
-I have reviewed all of SAP’s claims in this area, as have many others, who are not at liberty to write publicly on the topic, and the arguments have been found to be deceptive.
-SAP has created a very expensive database and there is no way around that fact.
-SAP created the compression argument to combat the very real perception that HANA is so expensive.
+SAP has a comeback on this, which is that HANA compresses so that the data footprint is, in fact, minimal.
+I have reviewed all of SAP’s claims in this area, as have many others, which are not at liberty to write publicly on the topic, and the arguments are deceptive.
+SAP has created a very expensive database, and there is no way around that fact.
+SAP created the compression argument to combat the real perception that HANA is so expensive.